letelescope/ascom-flat-panel/README.md

 This is a known bug c.f. [nina-issue-1378](https://bitbucket.org/Isbeorn/nina/issues/1378/device-instance-not-disposed-when) and [ascom developers  group thread](https://ascomtalk.groups.io/g/Developer/topic/112002512).

-If this happens and some wierd side effect happen on reconnection.
+If this happens and some weird side effect happen on reconnection.
 Just disconnect from the device.
 Kill the dangling process in the task manager.
 And reconnect.

 ## Indi driver